|Course Title||Introduction to Structured Decision Making

 This course provides participants with an introduction to structured decision making in the context of natural resource management problems.
 A solid foundation in structured decision making begins with knowledge of current practices, theory, and noteworthy case studies from FWS and USGS.
 Progressing from that foundation, you will get hands-on experience using various decision tools including, decision trees, multiple objective ranking techniques, and expert panels.
 This course gives you the skills to develop structured approaches in order to make a complicated decision making process more explicit, transparent, and clear.
 You will learn practical approaches to critical thinking, logic, reasoning, and structuring decisions that support your day-to-day work.

 It is recommended that participants have an understanding of conservation biology concepts or have taken the NCTC course, “An Introduction to Conservation Biology” (CSP2101), or at least one college course in conservation biology.
 Participants are not required to be skilled in mathematics or computing, although familiarity with how the results of models can be applied is beneficial.
+Objectives:

 Participants will be able to:

 - Articulate the fundamental tenets of decision analysis and current practices within FWS/USGS.

 - Diagram decision problems, decompose complex problems, create objectives, and select a problem solving approach.

 - Select the appropriate decision making tool for different types of situations and problems.

 - Identify structured decision making practices that are feasible and beneficial to incorporate in your everyday work.